entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Turner, S. (1993).
 Early Carboniferous microvertebrates from the Narrien Range, central Queensland. *Memoirs of the Association of Australasian Palaeontologists*, *15*, 289–304.

+Friedman, M., & Blom, H. (2006).
+A new actinopterygian from the Famennian of East Greenland and the interrelationships of Devonian ray-finned fishes.
+Journal of Paleontology, 80(6), 1186-1204. https://doi.org/10.1666/0022-3360(2006)802.0.CO;2

+Marshall, J. E. A. (2020).
+A terrestrial Devonian-Carboniferous boundary section in East Greenland.
+Palaeobiodiversity and Palaeoenvironments, 100, 1-19. https://doi.org/10.1007/s12549-020-00448-x

+Marshall, J. E. A., Astin, T. R., & Clack, J. A. (1999).
+The East Greenland tetrapods are Devonian in age.
+Geology, 27(7), 637-640.

+Qvarnström, M., Niedźwiedzki, G., & Ahlberg, P. E. (2022).
+Coprolite diversity reveals a cryptic ecosystem in an early Tournaisian lake in East Greenland: Implications for ecosystem recovery after the end-Devonian extinction.
+Palaeogeography, Palaeoclimatology, Palaeoecology, 605, 111215. https://doi.org/10.1016/j.palaeo.2022.111215